Water Poem

 Delicately dropping down from the jagged rocks.

-I lay wondering about the twinkles in the moon lit sky.
+I lay wondering about the twinkles in the moonlit sky.

 Leaving the reflection standing, holding it’s shine,